 If you successfully complete all terms of your deferred sentence and remain trouble-free, the charges shall be dismissed and sealed from your criminal history.
 In fact, you are legally exonerated from the charges.
-If, however, you violate any of the terms of the deferred sentence you are subject to a violation hearing and the maximum statutory sentence.
+If, however, you violate any of the terms of the deferred sentence, you are subject to a violation hearing and the maximum statutory penalty.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.
 Also, the Rhode Island Supreme Court licenses all lawyers in the general practice of law, but does not license or certify any lawyer as an expert or specialist in any field of practice.